-Join Scott Onstott for an in-depth discussion in this video Defining and nesting blocks, part of Designing Dynamic Blocks in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Defining and nesting blocks, part of AutoCAD: Designing Dynamic Blocks.

 - Before we dive into designing dynamic blocks let's back up and make sure that we all understand how to make static blocks.
 Dynamic blocks are based on static blocks, so in this video I'm going to go over the mechanics of creating a static block.
 Not only that, we will nest several blocks inside of a containing block to create a nested block structure.
 Open DeskSet01.dwg.
 This drawing contains no blocks, just objects, such as Arcs, Lines, and Splines.